modelica/ModelicaSpecification/RationaleMCP/0031/source-locations.md

 end 'MyModel';
 ```

-The precedence of `@` is lower than the expression operators, so that no parentheses are needed when attaching a source locaiton to a modification or binding.
+The precedence of `@` is lower than the expression operators, so that no parentheses are needed when attaching a source location to a modification or binding.

 #### Low precedence infix `!` operator